fetherolfjd/fetherolfjd/README.md

 I am a computer/tech enthusiast working remotely as a software engineer in northern Colorado.
 When not working or spending time with my family, I'll be pecking at a personal tech project, a home improvement project, or mountain biking.

-## Professional Experience

-I currently work as a Senior Software Engineer with Cherokee Nation Technologies, performing contract work for the U.S. Fish and Wildlife Service.
-For more details or history, visit [my LinkedIn profile](https://www.linkedin.com/in/fetherolfjd/).

 ## Current Personal Projects

 ### Smart Garage Door *Finished*